Luke & The Apostles: Albert Grossman and Bill Graham’s interest

-On January 6, 1967, Luke & The Apostles played at the newly opened, Boris’ Red Gas Room, upstairs from Boris’.
+On January 6, 1967, Luke & The Apostles played at the newly opened, Boris' Red Gas Room, upstairs from Boris'.

 Although the group's single had still not been released, the opportunity to return to New York in mid-April to perform at the Cafe au Go Go for a week bode well for the future.
 While Elektra had decided not to release the single, the label still expressed an interest in recording the band.
-During its time at the Cafe au Go Go, Elektra booked the group into its New York studios for a day to record an album's worth of material, including the tracks, "I Don’t Feel Like Trying" and "So Long Girl".
+During its time at the Cafe au Go Go, Elektra booked the group into its New York studios for a day to record an album's worth of material, including the tracks, "I Don't Feel Like Trying" and "So Long Girl".

 In its first stand at the Cafe au Go Go, Luke & The Apostles backed folkie Dave Van Ronk but were so well received that the club owner asked the band to return for on a second week in late May, opening for The Grateful Dead.

-During one of the Cafe au Go Go shows, Bob Dylan and Paul Butterfield Blues Band’s manager Albert Grossman and rock promoter Bill Graham approached the band offering a management contract.
+During one of the Cafe au Go Go shows, Bob Dylan and Paul Butterfield Blues Band's manager Albert Grossman and rock promoter Bill Graham approached the band offering a management contract.
 Bill Graham also promised the band a slot at the Fillmore West in California that summer.

 The group fragments

 Unable to reconcile differences over the potential offers as well as differences in personal ambitions, the group returned to Toronto to reassess its future.
-Shortly afterwards, Bill Graham approached Luke & The Apostles and asked them to open for Jefferson Airplane and The Grateful Dead at Toronto’s Nathan Philips Square on July 23, 1967 in front of 50,000.
+Shortly afterwards, Bill Graham approached Luke & The Apostles and asked them to open for Jefferson Airplane and The Grateful Dead at Toronto's Nathan Phillips Square on July 23, 1967, in front of 50,000.

-Luke & The Apostles repeated their support act at the O’Keefe Centre from July 31-August 5, during which the group performed a version of Neil Young’s "Mr Soul", as well as covers of blues favourites "Good Morning Little School Girl" and "You Can’t Judge A Book By The Cover".
+Luke & The Apostles repeated their support act at the O'Keefe Centre from July 31–August 5, during which the group performed a version of Neil Young's "Mr Soul", as well as covers of blues favourites "Good Morning Little School Girl" and "You Can't Judge A Book By The Cover".

-However, following a show at Boris’ Red Gas Room on August 6, Luke Gibson accepted an offer to join the progressive folk-rock outfit, Kensington Market and the rest of the band members went their separate ways.
+However, following a show at Boris' Red Gas Room on August 6, Luke Gibson accepted an offer to join the progressive folk-rock outfit, Kensington Market and the rest of the band members went their separate ways.

 After passing on an offer to join The Blues Project, Peter Jermyn moved to Ottawa to join the band Heart, which evolved into The Modern Rock Quartet.
 Jim Jones meanwhile played with several Toronto bands, including The Artist Jazz Band.

 McKenna joined The Ugly Ducklings before forming the highly respected blues outfit, McKenna Mendelson Mainline in the summer of 1968.
-Little joined forces with future Blood, Sweat & Tears’ singer David Clayton-Thomas in his group David Clayton-Thomas Combine in February 1968 (appearing on the original version of "Spinning Wheel") and then joined The Georgian IV People (later better known as Chimo!).
+Little joined forces with future Blood, Sweat & Tears' singer David Clayton-Thomas in his group David Clayton-Thomas Combine in February 1968 (appearing on the original version of "Spinning Wheel") and then joined The Georgian IV People (later better known as Chimo!).